seriesnext/seriesnext/documents/term-sheet.md

 Board of Directors
 ------------------

-_{number of common directors}_ directors elected by holders of a majority of common stock, _{number of Series Next directors}_ elected by holders of a majority of Series Next, and _{number of mutual directors}_ elected by the mutual consent of the holders of a majority of common stock, voting as a separate class and the holders of a majority of Series Next.
+_{number of common directors}_ directors elected by holders of a majority of common stock, _{number of Series Next directors}_ elected by holders of a majority of Series Next, and _{number of mutual directors}_ elected by the mutual consent of both the holders of a majority of common stock, on the one hand, and the holders of a majority of Series Next, on the other, each voting as a separate class.

 Expenses
 --------